gildaeklof/hacker-news/README.md

 3. Display a warning when deleting post and profile.
    (/index.php line 89 and editprofile.php line 83)

-4. Removing the old image from uploads when a user updates their profile-picture or delete their account (might I suggest unlink() ?).
+4. Removing the old image from uploads when a user updates their profile-picture or delete their account (might I suggest `unlink()` ?).

 5. Error message doesn't trigger for filesize, likely due to ’$\_FILES’ not being set properly when image is too big for some reason.
 Try changing your php.ini.
 Or it might just be my system, who knows :(
    (regarding /app/users/updateprofile.php comment line 24)

-6. I would name post update-password/new-password 1 and 2 to password and password-conf for clarity.
+6. I would name `$_POST` update-password/new-password 1 and 2 to password and password-conf for clarity.
    (/app/users/updateprofile.php line 97 & 98)

-7. Checking for empty input in places where the input can not be empty with (empty() for instance!).
+7. Checking for empty input in places where the input can not be empty with (`empty()` for instance!).
 I'm able to effectivly brick my account by entering no input in the change email field and then submitting (in general on all places where a call to a database is made and the data can't be empty).

 8. I would probably make functions checking things return bool-values, and making the code act on that information.